enzolutions/generator-marionette-drupal/README.md

 This command generate forms implementing library [Backform](http://amiliaapp.github.io/backform/index.html).

-This generator enable integration with Drupal to fetch information about entities to create an HTML 5 Form to enable end users push information to Drupal Server.
+This generator enables integration with Drupal to fetch information about entities to create an HTML 5 Form to enable end users push information to the Drupal server.

-This generator fetch entity information and create form matching entity fields and linked with proper REST Post to save information.
+This generator fetches entity information and create form matching entity fields and linked with proper REST Post to save information.

 In the following image you see how the command looks

 ![Form Generator](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_form.png "Form Generatior")

-This subgenerator is still in progress, and the process to push back info to Drupal 8 is in progress, we will use the REST Method PATCH becuase PUT won't be implemented in Drupal 8.
+This sub-generator is still in progress, and the process to push back info to Drupal 8 is in progress, we will use the REST method PATCH because PUT won't be implemented in Drupal 8.

 #### Drupal 8 Setup to Enable Form Generator

-In order to use this command the Drupal 8 Module [Entity REST extra](https://www.drupal.org/project/entity_rest_extra) must be installed and enabled in your Drupal 8 Backed Server.
+In order to use this command the Drupal 8 Module [Entity REST extra](https://www.drupal.org/project/entity_rest_extra) must be installed and enabled in your Drupal 8 server.

 After enable the module you have enable Rest Resources **entity/{entity}/{bundle}/fields** and **entity/{entity}/bundles**.

 Drupal 8 will not support CORS until 8.1 release, for that reason if you are need your Marionette JS App runs in a different domain apply the patch [https://www.drupal.org/node/1869548#comment-9120317](https://www.drupal.org/node/1869548#comment-9120317) recommended by [Backbone.Drupal](https://github.com/enzolutions/backbone.drupal#cross-origin)

-Remember enable [mod_headers](http://httpd.apache.org/docs/current/mod/mod_headers.html) if you are using Apache.
+Remember to enable [mod_headers](http://httpd.apache.org/docs/current/mod/mod_headers.html) if you are using Apache.

 Be sure the user you provide to connect to server have permissions to fetch extra information.

 ### Update settings
-This generator store some information in a hidden file **.yo-rc.json** about where must be located templates, models, views etc and Drupal conection.
+This generator store some information in a hidden file **.yo-rc.json** about where must be located templates, models, views etc and Drupal connection.

 If you need change one of this information there is a sub generator to allow you to that to avoid edit that sensitive file, just use the following command.